apigee-127/volos-connectors/volos-pgsql/README.md

 Let's look at the parts one by one:

-* `'employees'` and `'roles'` - The element names become the REST resource names.
+* **employees** and **roles** - The element names become the REST resource names.
 So, you might call this API like this:

     `curl http://localhost:9089/employees` or `curl http://localhost:9089/roles`

-* ``queryStringBasic`` - A SQL query that can be used to return a subset of the information of the `queryStringExpanded`, if desired.
+* **queryStringBasic** - A SQL query that can be used to return a subset of the information of the `queryStringExpanded`, if desired.

-* ``queryStringExpanded`` - An unfiltered (or less filtered) query.
+* **queryStringExpanded** - An unfiltered (or less filtered) query.
 The connector uses this query string when you specify the query parameter ``?expand=true``.
 For example:

     ```
     $ curl http://localhost:9089/employees?expand=true
     ```

-* ``idName`` - The name of the database column to query against.
+* **idName** - The name of the database column to query against.
-* ``queryParameters`` - These let you filter the results of the SQL statement that gets executed.
+* **queryParameters** - These let you filter the results of the SQL statement that gets executed.
 They are translated to WHERE clauses of the SQL statement.
 For example, to return a list of employees that were hired on January 1, 2014 you could make this call:

     ```
     $ curl http://localhost:9089/employees?hire_date=2014-01-01